-If any of these points are important to you we recommend that you apply for a Tier 4 student visa.
+If any of these points are important to you we recommend that you apply for a student visa.

-If you intend to follow a short pre-sessional English course followed by a degree course, it is recommended that you apply for a Tier 4 visa for the English course as you are able to renew a Tier 4 visa from within the UK.
+If you intend to follow a short pre-sessional English course followed by a degree course, it is recommended that you apply for a student visa for the English course as you are able to renew a student visa from within the UK.
 This is not possible with the short-term study visa.

-You can apply online: www.gov.uk/study-visit-visa
+You can apply online: www.gov.uk/standard-visitor